JennyCarroll/sell-fast-buy-smart-frontend/README.md

 ## Getting Started

-Fork and clone this respository.
+1. Clone or fork this respository.

-`npm install` to install dependencies.
+2. `npm install` to install dependencies.

-`npm start` to start the webpack server and launch the app in the browser.
+3. `npm start` to start the webpack server and launch the app in the browser.

-Fork and clone the [backend repository](https://github.com/JennyCarroll/sell-fast-buy-smart-backend) and follow further README instructions.
+4. If the user wants to run a local backend server - Fork and clone the [backend repository](https://github.com/JennyCarroll/sell-fast-buy-smart-backend) and follow further README instructions.

-## Tech Stack/ Dependencies
+### Front-End Dependencies:

 This application was developed using Node 16.19.1

-### Front-End:

 - Axios
 - Bootstrap